Binary Addition using Half and Full Adders within TypeScript

 The Full Adder

-On its own a Half Adder is unable to perform the binary addition we hope to achieve.
-To achieve this we can use a Full Adder which is able to handle a subsquent third bit within the input - this being the Carry from a previous operation.
-This Adder can be constructed by using two Half Adders like so.
+On its own, a half adder is unable to perform the binary addition we hope to achieve.
+To overcome this, we can use a Full Adder which is able to handle a subsequent third bit within the input – this being the carry from a previous operation.
+This adder can be constructed by using two half adders as follows.

 The Full Adder